seungh06/node-sh/README.md

 </details>

 ## 📐 Environment Variable
 Variables in default structures are used only in the `exec` command.
 User can set the variable using `set` command or $.env.`name`.
-All commands change the `$variable` syntax to the value of the variable.
+All commands change the `$variable` syntax to the value of it.

 **Default Environments**
 ```typescript